New local plan, publication version: supporting evidence

 Conservation area appraisals

-- See Conservation areas to view details and appraisals (where completed) for each of our conservation areas.
+- Visit our conservation and heritage page to view details and appraisals (where completed) for each of our conservation areas.

 In particular, we have identified the following conservation areas as being closely related to site allocations put forward in the Local Plan.

-The settlement hierarchy study is an assessment of all the settlements in the district to assess the role they play and allow a judgement on their ability to accommodate growth.
+The settlement hierarchy study is an assessment of all the settlements in Wycombe to assess the role they play and allow a judgement on their ability to accommodate growth.

 A settlement hierarchy study was produced in June 2016 to support the draft Local Plan.